 Don’t forget, the Federal Reserve is the central bank, it has its own cash account.
 Which begs the question, where does the central bank get its cash to start out with?

 Remember, it isn’t really cash it holds, it has deposits from banks known as reserves.
-So if a regional bank or a large bank has bonds, it sells these bonds to the Federal Reserve and the Federal Reserve deposits credits into that bank’s reserve account.
+If a regional bank or a large bank has bonds, it sells these bonds to the Federal Reserve and the Federal Reserve deposits credits into that bank’s reserve account.
 In effect, it just hits an electronic key and credits that bank with money and in exchange the Federal Reserve owns another Treasury bond.

 Now here’s the weird stuff, the U.S. Treasury prints the cash.
 When the bank that has a higher reserve than required wants to earn money, it lends out that money.
 In effect it decreases its reserve account (its own deposit account just like we do at our bank) and requests cash be delivered to the bank (the big armored truck shows up), out pops cash that is lent to borrowers.